Medically reviewed by Dr. Andrew Byrne

 Does root canal therapy hurt?

-Modern root canal therapy with Dr. Byrne is comfortable and typically no more painful than getting a filling.
-We use effective local anesthesia to numb the area completely before beginning the procedure.
-Most patients experience minimal discomfort during treatment.
-The severe pain you feel before treatment comes from the infected tooth pulp, not the root canal procedure itself.
-In fact, root canal therapy eliminates your pain by removing the source of infection.
-After treatment, you may have mild tenderness for a few days that responds well to over-the-counter pain medication.
+Root canal therapy with Dr. Byrne is comfortable and typically no more painful than getting a filling.
+We use effective local anesthesia to numb the area completely before we begin, and we don’t start until you’re fully numb.
+The discomfort you feel before treatment is caused by the infected pulp tissue, not the procedure itself.
+Root canal therapy removes that source of pain.
+After treatment, mild tenderness for two to three days is normal and responds well to over-the-counter medication like ibuprofen.

 Visit Us